 Halbach array is a special arrangement of permanent magnets which enhances the magnetic field on one side while weakening on the other side.
 The principle was first invented by James (Jim) M. Winey at Magnepan in 1970.

-However, it was Klaus Halbach (a German) who designed the Halbach array while he was at Berkeley Lab.
+However, it was Klaus Halbach (a German) who designed the Halbach while he was at Berkeley Lab.
 Although Mr Halbach is very successful as a particle accelerator designer, he is best known for his work on magnetic systems for particle accelerators.
-During the 1980s, he invented the halbach array which was used to focus electron beams of accelerators.
+During the 1980s, he invented this special magnet arrangement which was used to focus electron beams of accelerators.

 Halbach assemblies have found extensive use in a wide range of industries, thanks to their unique magnetic field properties that enhance their performance capabilities.
 Examples include: